WilliamQLiu/data-onboarding/Stats_Overview.md

     - __Levene's test (F)__ - _Levene's test_ tests that the variances in different groups are equal (i.e. the difference between variances is equal to zero).
         + Test is significant at p <= .05, which we can then conclue that the variances are significantly different (meaning it is not _homogeneity of variance_)
         + Test is non-significant at p > .05, then the variances are roughly equal and it is _homogeneity of variance_
-        + In _R_, we can use the _leveneTest()_ function from the _car_ package.
-It looks like this general form: `leveneTest(outcome variable, grouping variable, center = median/mean)` where the outcome variable is what we want to test the variances and the grouping variable is a factor
         + _Note:_ in large samples, Leven's test can be significant even when group variances are not very different; for this reason, it should be interpreted with the _variance ratio_
     - __Hartley's Fmax (aka variance ratio)__ - the ratio of the variances between the group with the biggest variance the group with the smallest variance.
 This value should be smaller than the critical values
 * __interval data__ - data should be measured at least in the interval level (tested with common sense)